nrfconnect/sdk-nrf/doc/nrf/glossary.rst

       In the |NCS|, it uses ``APPROTECT`` registers and several Kconfig options, as described in :ref:`app_approtect`.
       See also :term:`Secure access port protection mechanism (Secure AP-Protect)`.

+   Advanced eXtensible Interface (AXI) Communication
+      A system that transfers data between components inside a computer or between computers.

    AHB Access Port (AHB-AP)
       An Arm Coresight component that allows a debug probe to access CPU cores for programming and debugging.
       Access through the AHB-AP can be blocked with :term:`Access port protection mechanism (AP-Protect)`.